Darian King: Professional career

 King officially turned pro in 2010 at the age of 17.
 He was considering on playing college tennis at UCLA but made the decision to turn pro instead.
-Between 2011-2016, King would go on to make 22 ITF futures finals, winning 13 of them.
+Between 2011 and 2016, King would go on to make 22 ITF futures finals, winning 13 of them.
+The first one of those titles was at a M25 tournament in Manzanillo in 2012.
 These results would continuously improve his year-end ranking.

 In 2014 at the Charlottesville Challenger, King threw his racket at a lineswoman which got him defaulted.
 The incident went widespread throughout the tennis community and internet.

 In 2015 at the Citi Open, King became the first Barbadian to qualify for an ATP event.
 He lost to Go Soeda in the first round in straight sets.

 In 2016, King made his first challenger final at the 2016 Milo Open Cali.
-In the final, he defeated top seed Victor Estrella Burgos in three sets to win his first challenger title.
+In the final, he defeated top seed Víctor Estrella Burgos in three sets to win his first challenger title.
 Two weeks later, he won another challenger title at the 2016 Levene Goulding and Thompson Tennis Challenger defeating Mitchell Krueger in the final in straight sets.
 Two months later, he would win his third challenger title of the year at the 2016 Tiburon Challenger defeating Michael Mmoh in the final in straight sets.
 This would also be the year that King played in the 2016 Summer Olympics having been invited to play in the main draw in the singles.
 He lost to eventual quarterfinalist Steve Johnson in the first round in straight sets.